Dear Unit holders,

 Parag Parikh Flexi Cap Fund

-The investment objective of the Scheme is to seek to generate long-term capital growth from an actively managed portfolio primarily of Equity and Equity Related Securities.
-Scheme shall invest in Indian equities, foreign equities and related instruments and debt securities.
+This product is suitable for investors who are seeking* The investment objective of the Scheme is to seek to generate long-term capital growth from an actively managed portfolio primarily of Equity and Equity Related Securities.
+Scheme shall invest in Indian equities, foreign equities and related instruments and debt securities. |

 *Investors should consult their financial advisers if in doubt about whether the product is suitable for them.